relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ### <a name="reporting-issues">Reporting Issues</a>

-This section guides you through submitting a bug report or feature enhancement issue for Relativity.Testing.Framework.
 Following these guidelines helps us in understanding the request and provide a quicker response time.

-#### <a name="before-submitting-an-issue">Before submitting an Issue</a>

 * Determine if it's a bug report or a feature enhancement.
-* Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues) to see if the issue has already been suggested.
+* Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues) to see if the issue has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.
 * If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### <a name="code-contributions">Code Contributions</a>